Aidunlin/MeanScout/README.md

 - Set which robot location will be scouted
 - Download (and remove) saved surveys
-- Copy the JSON of the template
-- Edit the template and download any saved surveys from before
+- Edit, copy, and reset the template

 ## Customization